Catrovitch/Bismarck/documentation/functional_specifications.md

 - Sort your hand of cards
 - Play a Final_card

-### Features used by the game
+### Features used by the main Game

 - class Card
+	- a class modelling all cards in the game.
 - class CreateDeck
+	- a class that creates the deck that is used in the game.
 - class Gameboard
+	- a class that oversees the location of all cards during a game.
 - class GameLogic
+	- a class which restrics the players from doing illegal moves.
+It also oversees the phases of the game.
+I.E a "rulebook".
 - class Player
+	- a class which is used by a player to do any action.
 - class BismarckAI
+	- a class which functions as an AI which to play against.
 ### User

-- create an account
+- class User
+	- a class that keeps information about a user's username, password and current rating
-- log in
+- class UserControl
+	- a class that oversees users on the local database.
+Through this class a player can log in, create an account.
+It also updates the rating of a 	user after a game.
+It also fetches the top ten highest rated players in the local database.

 ### GUI

-- Login
+- Login ui
-- Create account
+- Create account ui
-- Main game
+- Main menu ui
+- Game ui
-- Rules
+- Rules ui
-- Ratingboard
+- Ratingboard ui

 ## Rules